straz/artificialtrust/_articles/assholes.md

 When we trust con men and corrupt politicians, they are not outsiders.
 We give them access to our lives and our bank accounts, we vote them into office, willingly giving them power over us.
-An executive who embezzles has all the valid credentials for the company that hired them.

-### Your credentials, please

-The principle of self-defense is based on the notion that you can distinguish outsiders from self.
-It's safe to attack an outsider or an invader.
-The "self" is what you don't attack, because you trust yourself.
+### Us and them

 The first line of defense in a security system is having a way to detect outsiders.
 Historically, we bond with members of our family and